fierysolid/adventure-bot/README.md

 ## Setup

-- Create an incoming message hook for slack, then set the `SLACK_TOKEN` environment variable
+- Create an incoming message hook for slack
+- Set your domain and token
 - Create an outgoing message hook and point it to http://your-server/message

 ## Running